AxelGitlafsson/Yahoo-Fantasy-League-Stats/README.md

 Things to work on:
 - Change FG% and FT% to accurately reflect player's shot attempts.
-(Players may shoot 100% but if they take very few shots a game it will not have much effect.)
+(Players may shoot 100% but if they take very few shots a game it won't have much of an effect.)
 - More helpful data visualizations.